pedromgsantos/UI_Cars4you/README.md

 # Cars 4 You - Streamlit UI

-This repository contains the Streamlit user interface for the Cars4You project.
+This repository contains the Streamlit user interface for the Cars4You project (https://github.com/pedromgsantos/regression-car-price-prediction).
 It provides an analytics interface where a user can enter vehicle details and obtain a price prediction from a pre-trained regression model.

 This implementation corresponds to the "Additional Insights" objective (c): create an analytics interface that returns a prediction when new input data is provided.